What is Egypt's pathway to limit global warming to 1.5°C?

 Egypt

-Egypt’s conditional NDC target would lead to a 57-61% emissions increase above 2015 levels by 2030.
-That is not yet 1.5°C compatible.
-To align with 1.5°C, Egypt’s 2030 emissions would be 1% above to 30% below 2015 levels.
-Egypt can strengthen its NDC’s ambition by aligning its conditional target with 1.5°C.
+Egypt’s conditional NDC would lead to a 53-58% emissions increase above 2015 levels by 2030.
+To be 1.5°C compatible, Egypt’s emissions would need to be 4% above 2015 by 2030, and 11% below 2015 levels by 2035 (excluding LULUCF).
+Egypt can strengthen the ambition of its NDC by bolstering its conditional target, and committing to meeting a portion of these reductions through its own resources.

-Egypt's total GHG emissions excl.
-LULUCF MtCO₂e/yr
+Egypt's total GHG emissions MtCO₂e/yr

 -